tchaudhry91/ts2019-challenges/docs/content/docker-imaging/challenge3.md

 #### FLAG:

-`sudo DOCKER_HOST=unix:///var/snap/microk8s/362/docker.sock tsvalidator validate docker chal3 --image hello-world-python:slim`
+`tsvalidator validate docker chal3 --image hello-world-python:slim`

 NOTE: If you didn't complete this step in the first challenge, enable the validator now : `/vagrant/challanges/devops/docker-imaging/enable_validator.sh`